How to apply – for an Arts Research Degree.

 - alignment of the project with strategic priorities

-Step 5 - Lodging an Expression of Interest
+Step 5 - Lodge an Expression of Interest

-We ask that you lodge an Expression of interest form and provide relevant documentation as listed in the form.
-This enable us to adequately evaluate your background, academic standing and research interests.
+All applicants must lodge an Expression of interest form and provide relevant documentation as listed in the form.
+This enables us to adequately evaluate your background, academic standing and research interests.

 Additional requirements for Music students: